 Copyright 2019, National Association of Residential Property Managers (NARPM®).
 All Rights Reserved.

-All content, material, seminars, presentations, handouts, brochures, and all other publications (“Services”) are PROPRIETARY, PRIVILEGED, PROTECTED and OWNED by or its approved authors.
+All content, material, seminars, presentations, handouts, brochures, and all other publications (“Services”) are PROPRIETARY, PRIVILEGED, PROTECTED and OWNED by NARPM® or its approved authors.
 YOU ARE PROHIBITED FROM COPYING, REPRODUCING, DISTRIBUTING, MODIFYING, DISPLAYING, VIDEOTAPING, RECORDING, PUBLISHING, PERFORMING, OR TRANSMITTING ANY OF THE CONTENTS OF THE SERVICES FOR ANY PURPOSES, WITHOUT THE EXPRESS PRIOR WRITTEN CONSENT OF NARPM® AND THE AUTHOR.

 THE SERVICES AND ALL CONTENT ARE PRESENTED WITH THE UNDERSTANDING THAT NARPM® AND THE AUTHORS DO NOT RENDER ANY LEGAL, ACCOUNTING, OR OTHER PROFESSIONAL SERVICE.
 BECAUSE OF THE RAPIDLY CHANGING NATURE OF THE LAW, INFORMATION CONTAINED HEREIN MAY BECOME OUTDATED.
 IN NO EVENT WILL NARPM® AND THE AUTHORS BE LIABLE FOR ANY DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES RESULTING FROM THE USE OF THE SERVICES AND THE CONTENT THEREFROM.